Back to all posts

 Why Case Studies Matter in Modern B2B Buying

 B2B buyers do not move quickly, and they do not move alone.
 Most decisions involve multiple stakeholders, each with different concerns.
 The average B2B purchase now involves 13 stakeholders across multiple departments, with 89% of buying decisions crossing departmental lines.
-One person cares about implementation.
-Another cares about cost.
-Another needs proof that the risk is justified.

 Research consistently shows that B2B buyers complete 57% to 70% of their evaluation before speaking to sales.
 By the time a conversation happens, opinions are already forming.